 Hidden Triggers That May Affect Flat Bids

-Despite the appeal of fixed pricing, there are conditions that could change your flat-rate agreement mid-project.
+Despite the appeal of fixed pricing, some conditions could change your flat-rate agreement mid-project.
 Delays caused by weather or slow loaders may trigger additional fees.
 Some companies base flat rates on assumptions about efficient operations, so disruptions can impact the final charge.
 If a truck for dirt removal must wait at the site for over an hour, that downtime could result in added labor or equipment fees.

 Hourly Dirt Hauling: Flexibility and Risks